qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 *Issue:* Docker Installed, but Won't Start

 There are some reports that Windows security features are interfering with the Virtual Machine software that Docker uses.
-If Docker still won't start properly (e.g., as indicated when you click on the Docker Desktop icon or when you try to run the hello-world image), try the following steps.
+If Docker still won't start properly (e.g., as indicated when you click on the Docker Desktop icon or when you try to run the hello-world example), try the following steps.

 1. Open "Window Security"